 - Production-ready features

-This helps developers to reduce the number of errors caused due to misconfiguration and makes them more productive.
+Auto-configuration helps developers reduce the number of errors caused due to misconfiguration and makes developers more productive.

 Spring Boot Starter Dependencies